 A subwoofer is crucial for deep and rich bass tones.
 However, this can still be possible even without an external sub.
 In the case of the Yamaha YAS-109, the double subwoofer channels are built right into the soundbar.

 However, size matters when it comes to the subwoofer, and built-in subwoofers are no match for the power of external options.

-An external subwoofer can belt out thundering bass that will vibrate throughout the room.
+An external subwoofer in Sony HT-CT790, for example, can belt out thundering bass that will vibrate throughout the room.
 The wireless design of the subwoofer can also offer viewers more flexibility when setting up the soundbar system.

 Like the Yamaha YAS-109, a soundbar with the subwoofer and multi-directional speakers built in will take up less space.
 These soundbars are ideal for those who live in a smaller abode but would still like to enjoy the perks of having virtual surround sound and heavy bass.